rtyasdf/data-compression/README.md

 # data-compression
-simple algorithms for compression, implemented for educational purposes
+Simple algorithms for compression, implemented for educational purposes.